2013-14 Swimming & Diving Coaches

 As an FAU swimmer (1994-98), Studd held several varsity records, served as the men's captain and was a NIC champion and two-time Olympic Trials qualifier.
 The Ipswich, United Kingdom native commenced swimming at an early age and held no less than 12 county (state) records.
 He was the National Junior Champion and the captain of the National Junior Team.
 Studd was also the 200-meter freestyle National Junior Championship record holder.

 Studd is a 1998 graduate of FAU with a B.S. in Finance, and received his MBA from FAU in 2002.
-He is married to Leah and welcomed their first child, Sophia in the summer of 2011.
+Studd and his wife Leah have two children together, daughter Sophia (2) and son Henry, born November 2013.